andrewrosemberg/PortfolioOpt.jl/README.md

 ## PO Strategies

-The core functionalities of this package are implementations of `PortfolioRiskMeasure`s of `AmbiguitySets` that can be used to define `ObjectiveTerm`s  and `RiskConstraint`s.
+The core functionalities of this package are implementations of risk measures (type `PortfolioRiskMeasure`) of the random variable representing the next period portfolio return (`R = w'r`. where `w`: investment weights; `r`: asset returns) used to define the objective's terms (type `ObjectiveTerm`) and risk constraints (type `RiskConstraint`) of a PO formulation (type `PortfolioFormulation`).
+As with realistic applications, the decision maker might only have limited information about the individual asset returns, so these can be described in ambiguity sets (type `AmbiguitySet`).

- - Currently implemented `AmbiguitySets` are all `CenteredAmbiguitySet`, i.e. centered around a Continuous Multivariate `Sampleable`.
+Currently acceptable `AmbiguitySet`s are all `CenteredAmbiguitySet`s, i.e. centered around a (usually Continuous) Multivariate `Sampleable`.
 E.g. :
-    - Any multivariate distribution,
+ - Point distributions (type `Dirac`) if the decision maker has absolute certainty of the PO returns;
+ - Any continuous multivariate distribution (type `Sampleable{Multivariate, Continuous}`) if the decision maker can confidently estimate the distriubution for the next period's returns;
+ - Distributionally robust ambiguity sets if a set of distributions are equally likelly to be the true distribution:
-    - `MomentUncertainty`,
+    - type `MomentUncertainty`;
+ - Robust uncertainty sets if the decision maker can only infer the support of the true distribution (also viewed as distributionally robust ambiguity sets containting just single point distributions):
-    - `BudgetSet`,
+    - type `BudgetSet`,
+    - type `EllipticalSet`.

+Currently implemented `PortfolioRiskMeasure`s are:
+ - Expeceted return (`ExpectedReturn`);
-    - `EllipticalSet`
+ - `Variance`;

-    PieceWiseUtility,
-    Robustness,
-    ExpectedReturn,
-    Variance,
-    SqrtVariance,
-    ConditionalExpectedReturn,
-    ExpectedUtility,
-    RiskConstraint,
-    ConeRegularizer,
-    ObjectiveTerm,
-    PortfolioFormulation,
-    portfolio_model!,
-    DeterministicSamples,

-    EstimatedCase,
-    WorstCase,
+ - Square root of the portfolio variance (`SqrtVariance`);
+ - Conditional expected return (`ConditionalExpectedReturn`) - also called Conditional Value at Risk (CVAR) or (Expected Shortfall);
+ - Expected utility (`ExpectedUtility`) which computes the expected value of a specified (hopefully concave) utility function (`ConcaveUtilityFunction`):
+    - the only implemented one is the piece-wise concave utility function `PieceWiseUtility`.

+Given that `AmbiguitySet`s might be sets of distributions, it is necessary to determine which distribution to use in the definition of the `PortfolioRiskMeasure`.
+This choice can be imposed by the user through his level of robustness (type `Robustness`):
+ - `EstimatedCase` if dealing with `CenteredAmbiguitySet`s and the user doesn't want to add any robustness (default);
+ - `WorstCase` if the decision maker wants to use the worst case distribution in the ambiguity set.

+The `PortfolioRiskMeasure`s can be used to define both the `RiskConstraint`s and the `ObjectiveTerm`s in a `PortfolioFormulation` that can be parsed into a `JuMP.Model` using the `portfolio_model!` function.

+In addition, `ObjectiveTerm`s can also be `ConeRegularizer`s defined by a cone set (e.g. `norm-2`) and a linear transformation (default Identity).

+## Extras

- - "End-to-End" functions that receive parameters as inputs and output the weights of a portfolio summing up to the maximum wealth defined in the parameters.
+Some benchmarks are available as "End-to-End" functions that receive parameters as inputs and output the weights of a portfolio summing up to the maximum wealth defined in the parameters.
 These are mainly simple rules or analytical solutions to simple PO formulations:
     - `max_sharpe`
     - `equal_weights`

-Normally this package won't focus nor make available forecasting functionalities, but, as an exception, there is one univariate point-prediction forecasting function exported:
+Normally, this package won't focus nor make available forecasting functionalities, but, as an exception, there is one univariate point-prediction forecasting function exported:
  - `mixed_signals_predict_return`

 ## TestUtils